 10. Galápagos Dreams: A Photo Journey

 “Galápagos Dreams: A Photo Journey’ is just that; a dream journey through images that take your breath away.
 Susanna Ivy doesn’t just show you what it looks like, she puts you there.
-Her beautiful images give you the feeling that you are there with her experiencing the sights, sounds and smells that she did.
-Sometimes playful, often striking and inspiring but always memorable, her work is like a visual memoir that leaves you awestruck and anxiously awaiting to join her in the images of her next passionate photography adventure.” – PATRICK KELLEY, professional photographer at Patrick Kelley Worldwide Photography, National Geographic
+Her beautiful images give you the feeling that you are there with her experiencing the sights, sounds and smells that she did.” – PATRICK KELLEY, professional photographer at Patrick Kelley Worldwide Photography, National Geographic

 - Pages: 39